CarlMungazi/sourcecodeadventures/_posts/2017-07-27-mithril-vnodes.md

 published: true
 ---

-In my first explainer of Mithril's source code, I broke down how the [hyperscript](https://gist.github.com/CarlMungazi/76d5c384506cebba0afec41985b9905d) function worked.
+In my first explainer of Mithril's source code, I broke down how the <a href="{{ site.baseurl }}/posts/mithril-hyperscript">hyperscript </a> function worked.
 It's main task is the creation of virtual DOM nodes (vnodes), the objects which represent DOM elements or parts of the DOM.
 So how are these objects created?

 ### Vnode functions
 This is the function which creates a vnode: